-The launcher’s primary goal is to take configuration for applications, mostly just ivy coordinates and a main class, and start the application.
-The launcher resolves the ivy module, caches the required runtime jars and starts the application.
+The launcher’s primary goal is to take configuration for applications— mostly Ivy coordinates and a main class—and start the application.
+The launcher resolves the Ivy module, caches the required runtime jars, and starts the application.

 The sbt launcher provides the application with the means to load a different application when it completes, exit normally, or load additional applications from inside another.

 The sbt launcher provides these core functions: